openSUSE/news-o-o/_posts/2011-02-05-opensuse-weekly-news-issue-161-is-out.markdown

 <td >![](http://lizards.opensuse.org/wp-content/uploads/2011/02/Screenshot.png)
 </td></tr></table>

-Iâ€™ve neglected this indicator since the first day because it drove me into package
+I’ve neglected this indicator since the first day because it drove me into package
-          dependencies that arenâ€™t used in openSUSE (we use YaST and not system-tools-backends and friends).
+          dependencies that aren’t used in openSUSE (we use YaST and not system-tools-backends and friends).

 The documentation of Unity suggests that if no indicators are present, Unity will use
           the notifications from GNOME.
-This is very interesting, but from the debugging Iâ€™ve done from the Unity Panel, Iâ€™ve found it it scans the indicators directory and loads whatever it finds there.
+This is very interesting, but from the debugging I’ve done from the Unity Panel, I’ve found it it scans the indicators directory and loads whatever it finds there.
 So it will eventually find something.
-One of the coolest features in Unity Indicators and the one Iâ€™m currently working on, is â€˜appmenu-gtkâ€™ which removes the menu from GTK+ applications and displays it on the unity-panel.
+One of the coolest features in Unity Indicators and the one I’m currently working on, is ‘appmenu-gtk’ which removes the menu from GTK+ applications and displays it on the unity-panel.
 This is interesting and the behavior is actually a bit different from OSX.
 The window buttons are also placed very close to this indicator.

 If we have such feature enabled, I suppose the panel will always pick up at least one
           indicator which might endanger the fallback to GNOME notification area.
-Iâ€™ve tested this yet (unity isnâ€™t launched properly yet), but if this happens, it will be wise to have the whole stack of indicators.
-This explains why I had to build also this clock indicator despite itâ€™s wicked dependencies (liboost, not used on openSUSE).
+I’ve tested this yet (unity isn’t launched properly yet), but if this happens, it will be wise to have the whole stack of indicators.
+This explains why I had to build also this clock indicator despite it’s wicked dependencies (liboost, not used on openSUSE).

 This is how it looks and minimal functionality is already enabled, though
-          configurations arenâ€™t because I havenâ€™t implemented the whole backend, a nd if this indicators are to reach Factory (which depends mainly on the patching on GTK+ and GDK Pixbuf), there is the need to pass this packages through SUSE Security Team.
+          configurations aren’t because I haven’t implemented the whole backend, a nd if this indicators are to reach Factory (which depends mainly on the patching on GTK+ and GDK Pixbuf), there is the need to pass this packages through SUSE Security Team.
 If the indicators are only to live on GNOME:Ayatana, then we skip this process (running this package dependencies through SUSE Security Team).

-Hereâ€™s how it looks the current stack of indicators (thereâ€™s a couple more packaged,
+Here’s how it looks the current stack of indicators (there’s a couple more packaged,
-          but Iâ€™m not using them at the moment, ex: nm-applet patched, indicator-network and friends).
+          but I’m not using them at the moment, ex: nm-applet patched, indicator-network and friends).

 Within the next days, I will I will make a 1 click installer and run a BETA phase for